 Alcohol and Drug Counseling Graduate Certificate

-The Alcohol and Drug Counseling certificate offers courses required for Alcohol and Drug Counselor license allowing clinical mental health counseling students and Mental Health professionals to gain the education necessary to hold this specialty license in Nebraska.
-After completing the certificate, students will have the knowledge and ability to apply ethical standards of the profession.
+The Alcohol and Drug Counseling (ADC) graduate certificate offers courses required for the Licensed Alcohol and Drug Counselor (LADC) credential allowing clinical mental health counseling students and licensed mental health practitioners (LMHP's) already in the field to gain the education necessary to hold this specialty license in Nebraska.
+To become licensed after completing the courses, students in this program must be enrolled as a degree seeking master's student in a counseling program OR be a licensed mental health practitioner.
+After completing the graduate certificate, students will have the knowledge and ability to apply ethical standards of the profession.
 Students will develop a culturally diverse population perspective of addiction counseling including interventions to treat various client populations, understanding of theories of addiction and addictive behaviors, and be able to demonstrate application of individual and group counseling theories, assessments, and interview skills, to address client concerns.